-Asset Classification Estimated Useful Life in Years

-Building 40

-Process upgrades to the building 10-40

-Machinery and equipment 3-10

-Furniture and fixtures 3-5

-Leasehold improvements Shorter of the estimated useful life or the remaining lease term
+Asset Classification Estimated Useful Life in Years Machinery and equipment 3-10 Furniture and fixtures 3-5 Leasehold improvements Shorter of the estimated useful life or the remaining lease term

 Expenditures for maintenance and repairs are expensed as incurred.
 Upon retirement or other disposition of assets, the costs and related accumulated depreciation are eliminated from the accounts and the resulting gain or loss is reflected in operating expenses.